10 Plugins

 All the functionality made available by the evtools plugin is located in a namespace called evt.
 So you will need to prefix all functions and classes with evt::.
 For example, you can read about a function called bolus below; when you call that function, you need to refer to evt::bolus, locating that function in the evt namespace.

-Chapter 10 introduces a C++ event object called mrg::evdata.
-The evt namespace provides an easier to remember typedef for that object called evt::ev.
+Chapter 11 introduces a C++ event object called mrg::evdata.
+The evt namespace provides an easier-to-remember typedef for that object called evt::ev.
 So if a function returns an event object, you can use evt::ev for that type.
-For example
+For example, to create an event object for a bolus dose

 evt::ev dose = evt::bolus(100, 1);